harsimarsingh8/Udacity-Nanodegrees-Free-Courses/README.md

 you to build complex server-side web applications that use powerful relational databases to persistently store data.

-You’ll learn to build applications that can support any front-end, and scale to support hundreds of thousands of users.
+Youâ€™ll learn to build applications that can support any front-end, and scale to support hundreds of thousands of users.

   1. [Programming Foundations with Python](https://www.udacity.com/course/programming-foundations-with-python--ud036)